tiptoppress/category-posts-widget/readme.txt

 = You check the PHP version with phpversion(), but the widget don't work = Check also the .htaccess file, if there is an entry for an older PHP version.

+= Excerpt length in lines don't work with FireFox and IE11 = We use for Excerpt length in lines a CSS feature called "line-clamp" which isn't supported in FireFox and IE11 at the moment.
+But since it is supported by all other browsers, we think it will be supported in FireFox and IE11 soon.
+The FireFox browser has a coverage of 5%, which we find little.
+For this 5%, we have included a polyfill in our [Excerpt Extension add-on](https://wordpress.org/plugins/excerpt-extension/).

 == Screenshots ==
 1. Front end of the widget with SVG font-icon support for post formats, hover effects and the Template text-area.
 2. Template to arrange the post details with placeholders.